a16n-dev/uniwind-plugin-next/README.md

 ```

 6. Start the dev server to generate `uniwind-types.d.ts`.
 Make sure that it's included in your `tsconfig.json`'s `include` array.

+## SSR Considerations
+- This plugin marks all Uniwind web components with `'use client'` automatically, so you do not need to do this manually.

+- Be aware that some Uniwind features, such as `withUniwind` and `useResolveClassNames` will not work in a server environment, as they rely on accessing `window` or `document`.

+-

 ## Known limitations